-Space to Create Colorado helps communities convert buildings into affordable living and work spaces.
+Space to Create Colorado assists communities with the development of affordable live-work and commercial spaces.
 Non-residential spaces are available for creative enterprises and organizations that serve critical community needs.
 The program is the nation’s first state-led initiative for affordable housing for creative sector workers in rural areas.

-Space to Create Colorado will support one demonstration project and one project in each of the eight regions of Colorado’s rural communities.
-In 2015, Trinidad was selected as the community for the demonstration project.
+Space to Create Colorado will support nine projects throughout Colorado’s rural communities.
+In 2015, Trinidad was selected as the community for the first demonstration project.

-The community customizes each project to meet local needs.
-After a community is accepted to Space to Create Colorado, artists and creatives can apply for affordable housing in that community.
+Each project is customized to meet local community needs and goals.
+After a community is accepted to Space to Create Colorado, artists and creatives can apply for residency in those projects.

-From these regions, the following communities were selected for Space to Create projects:
+The following communities have been selected for Space to Create Colorado projects:

 Requirements for consideration